My Main Page with Links to My Other

 “Maybe I did not live as I ought to have done,” it suddenly occurred to him.
 “But how could that be, when I did everything so properly?” he replied, and immediately dismissed from his mind this, the sole solution of all the riddles of life and death, as something quite impossible.”
 The Death of Ivan Ilych —Leo Tolstoy

-Jackson Lears notes “the current conventional wisdom [read: Brook’s entertainment sociology] reduces bohemianism to a set of aesthetic gestures: living poor with style becomes merely living with style (retro, techno, pomo, whatever).”
-He adds: “However silly or self-righteous the countercultural stance could become, it at least recognized that pleasure must not be confused with high-level consumption.”
+Elsewhere Jackson Lears notes “the current conventional wisdom [read: Brook’s infotainment sociology] reduces bohemianism to a set of aesthetic gestures: living poor with style becomes merely living with style (retro, techno, pomo, whatever).”

-Brooks, however, claims that Bobos have become too “utilitarian”—meaning practical and safety conscious, not followers of J.S.
-Mill’s ideas.
-Brook’s vision is aesthetic.
-Apparently, we need more death, mayhem and celebrity crimes for entertainment, as long as someone else is the victim.
-Bored aesthetes need protection from “evil” safety utilitarians.
-(Help is on the way from the ideological merchants of murder and mayhem.)
+Brooks claims that bobos have become too utilitarian—meaning practical and safety conscious, not followers of consequentialist ethics.
+Brooks' vision is hedonistic, needing more mayhem and celebrity crimes for entertainment, as long as others are the victims.

-Brooks argues that some nasty passions have been eliminated, yet along with them went some of the more noble passions.
-Brooks worries that humans may grow gentler, yet more base—”base” as in failing to be devoutly religious.
-He does not mean morally base.
-What ultra-conservative in his right mind would think that doing the right thing is more edifying or more important than religion?
+Some nasty passions, Brooks argues, died, yet along with them went some noble passions.
+Brooks worries that humans may grow gentler, yet more base—base as in failing to be devoutly religious, not morally base.

-Brook’s sociology represents an availability bias.
-Bobos stand out—like someone saying in the 1980s, there sure are a lot of new wave rocker types around.
-You may see a sign that says 150 varieties of organic produce and think it part of a Bobo trend, but only after driving past thousands of signs that say the more ordinary—Whopper Combo, instant bail, employee of the month, 99 dollars down, spring clearance, public auction, free brake check, yard sale and so on.
-But then, I have not been to Burlington, Vermont in ages.
+Brooks' sociology may represent an availability bias.
+Bobos stand out—like someone saying in the 1980s, "There sure are a lot of new wave rocker types around."
+You may see a sign that says 150 varieties of organic produce and think it part of a major bobo trend, but only after driving past dozens of signs that say the more ordinary Whopper Combo, instant bail, employee of the month, 99 dollars down, spring clearance, public auction, free brake check, yard sale.

-Brooks claims this new elite is more meritocratic.
-I think not.
+Brooks claims the new elite is meritocratic.
+Wrong.
 Forty percent of today’s Fortune 400 were born there.
 Most of the rest had enormous financial and other help from family members.
-Most elites worked hard in the past, albeit sometimes at dubious pursuits.
-The likes of Theodore Roosevelt and Henry Ford did not just sit around all day.
-Their pretensions were more visible and racist, but those wrongs alone do not make today’s elites more meritocratic.
+Most of the ways they redistribute wealth and power to themselves are unethical and becoming ever more totalitarian.

-Paul Krugman notes that in the past many huge companies would pay their lowest paid workers far more than the minimum wage, even though they could have paid them as little as legal.
-Paying as little as possible would have hurt morale, hurt the company and maybe even caused a little guilt.
-Can anyone imagine Bobo incarnate Phil Knight paying far more than he has to?
-Of course, it is easier to pay the lowest paid individuals less when they are eliminated from the company social picture while working at “subcontractors.”
-I think a great idea for a book would evaluate who is worse: Surly old plutocrats or nice guy manipulators like Phil Knight.
+Paul Krugman notes that in the past many huge companies would pay their lowest paid workers far more than the minimum wage, though they could have paid them as little as legal.
+Paying as little as possible would have hurt morale, perhaps hurt the company, and maybe even caused a little guilt.
+Can anyone imagine bobo incarnate Phil Knight paying far more than he can get away with?
+It is, of course, easier to pay the lowest paid less when eliminated from the company social picture while they work at “subcontractors.”
+(A great idea for a book would evaluate who is worse: the surly old rich or the cool rich like Phil Knight.)

 My Main Page with Links to My Other Book Reviews